tiagosiebler/binance/README.md

 # Binance

 A wrapper for the Binance REST and WebSocket APIs.
-Uses both promises and callbacks, and beautifies the binance API responses that normally use lots of one letter property names.
+Uses promises and beautifies the binance API responses that normally use lots of one letter property names.
 For more information on the API and parameters for requests visit https://github.com/binance-exchange/binance-official-api-docs

 # Usage/Example